Idaho County, Idaho Land For Sale (58 results)

 This exceptional property encompasses 521 acres.
 Bordering the Salmon River and BLM land, providing unparalleled scenic beauty and privacy.
 With elevations ranging from 1760 ft to 4500 ft. it also features multiple water sources, including springs and creeks running through the bottom end of the property.

-Located in Hunting Unit 14, this land offers excellent hunting opportunities for quail, chukar, mule deer, white-tail deer, elk, mountain lions, bears and qualifies for Landowner Preference (LOP) tags.
+Located in Hunting Unit 14, this land offers excellent hunting opportunities for quail, chukar, mule deer, white-tail deer, elk, mountain lions and bear while qualifying for the Landowner Appreciation Program (LAP) tags.

 The property includes a flat area along the river suitable for an airstrip, offering potential for private aircraft access.
 An old bridge once crossed the river at this location, and there is potential to construct a new one, enhancing accessibility and connectivity across the property.